Advising and Mentoring

 Students will be eligible for the M.A. degree upon successful completion of the first-year requirements, including the qualifying paper, by the end of the first week of May.
 For more information on the M.A. degree, see Humanities Divisional policies on Degrees.

-Years Two and Three
+Years Two & Three

 Entering with an MA

-Students should also be working towards native fluency in the language of their major literature by applying to studying abroad, once they have exhausted University offerings first.
-Funding for language study depends on the language and on the student’s immigration status; for information, please review the websites of the Division and UChicagoGrad.
-In addition, students should prepare for job applications well in advance by taking the necessary qualifications to teach the language (see Teaching Requirements).
+Students should also be working towards native fluency in the language of their major literature by applying to studying abroad, only after exhausting UChicago language offerings.
+Funding for language study depends on the language and on the student’s immigration status; please review the Humanities Division and UChicago Grad websites for more detailed information and policies.

 Leaves of Absence